Prosecutor: No charges for officer in Michael Brown’s death

 "I am just hoping that everybody gets to have some closure, particularly the Brown family," he said.

-The August 2014 police shooting touched off months of unrest in Ferguson, Missouri, and made the St. Louis suburb synonymous with a national debate about police treatment of minority people.
-The Ferguson unrest helped solidify the national Black Lives Matter movement that began after Trayvon Martin, a Black 17-year-old, was shot to death by a neighborhood watch volunteer in Florida in 2012.
+The August 2014 police shooting touched off months of unrest in Ferguson, Missouri, and made the St. Louis suburb synonymous with a national debate about police treatment of minorities.
+The Ferguson unrest helped solidify the national Black Lives Matter movement that began after Trayvon Martin, a Black 17-year-old, was shot to death in Florida in 2012.

 The issue has taken on new life since George Floyd's death in Minneapolis in May after a white police officer pressed his knee into the handcuffed Black man's neck for nearly eight minutes.
 Ferguson is among the cities around the world that has seen protests since Floyd's death.